luka-group/prix-lm/README.md

 ```

 The ``lan`` parameter can take the 9 lanugages in our paper (en, it, fr, de, fi, et, hu, tr, and ja).

+This project is supported by by the National Science Foundation of United States Grant IIS 2105329.